sashagutfraind/genAI_study/README.md

-# Generative AI - minimal study sheet
+# Generative AI - core study sheet

 Generative AI (including language, image, time etc) is massive new area of data science, with its own curriculum.
-Training in classical ML is helpful but is insufficient for understanding the theory and implementation of generative AI methods.

-# Topic list
+Below is a core curriculum for enter this field

+Subject areas
 - data preparation and hardware
 - neural architectures
 - training and loss